-- the bachelor's programme in urban planning and societal safety, bachelor's programme in customs and border management, or a 5-year master's programme in mathematics and physics (and are going to write their bachelor's thesis), the thesis is worth 20 ECTS and students do not need to take TEKBAV. - the bachelor's programme in biological chemistry, the thesis is worth 20 or 30 ECTS and students do not need to take TEKBAV. - the secondary education teacher programme in natural sciences, the thesis is worth 10 ECTS and students do not need to take TEKBAV. - 1.8 To start a 30-ECTS master's thesis, students must satisfy one of the requirements below: - passed the admission requirements for the 2-year master's degree programme and have passed at least 50 ECTS in accordance with an approved education plan by 15 October; or - passed the admission requirements for the 2-year master's degree programme and have passed at least 80 ECTS in accordance with an approved education plan by 15 January.
+- 1.7 To start a bachelor's thesis, students must satisfy one of the requirements below, in addition to any pre-requisites stated in the course descriptions: - meet the prior knowledge requirements specified in the course description, and have passed at least 100 ECTS in accordance with an approved education plan by 15 October; or - meet the prior knowledge requirements specified in the course description, and have passed at least 130 ECTS in accordance with an approved education plan by 15 January. - 1.8 To start a 30-ECTS master's thesis, students must satisfy one of the requirements below, in addition to any pre-requisites stated in the course descriptions:: - passed the admission requirements for the 2-year master's degree programme and have passed at least 50 ECTS in accordance with an approved education plan by 15 October; or - passed the admission requirements for the 2-year master's degree programme and have passed at least 80 ECTS in accordance with an approved education plan by 15 January.